[Insight] These are the crunch issues at the EU budget summit

 "There is a general feeling of unfairness," one diplomat said.
 Such criteria as migration, youth unemployment and GDP growth in calculating the distribution of EU cohesion funds tilt it towards southern EU countries.

 Under the loose coalition of the 'Friends of Cohesion', 15 central and southern European countries recently argued that cohesion funds should remain at current levels.
-The also point out that at least 50 cents in every euro invested in the cohesion countries flows back to the net contributor nations through investment and tenders.
+They also point out that at least 50 cents in every euro invested in the cohesion countries flows back to the net contributor nations through investment and tenders.

 Farmers are meanwhile planning to protest in Brussels on Thursday, as agriculture is also facing a a steep 14 percent cut.